PRESS RELEASE - 16th October 2019

 The Mega Event, organized by Ai Events, is in its 10th year.
 It consists of three conference tracks for airlines & travel companies on: Loyalty Marketing, Ancillary Revenue and Co-Branded Credit Cards.
 For more information about Mega Event, visit: www.MegaEvent19.com

 Marketing, Loyalty Fraud Prevention Association

 2017 Loyalty Fraud Survey Results

-In partnership with CyberSource, over 100 organisations with loyalty programs completed a confidential survey of the issues and challenges of Loyalty Fraud.
+In partnership with CyberSource, over 100 organisations completed a confidential survey in to the issues and challenges of Loyalty Fraud.

 First published, 17th of May 2017

 PRESS RELEASE: Your credit card or loyalty account was compromised, Facebook might be the reason says newly formed Loyalty Fraud Prevention Association

 Compromised credit card accounts, and now more than ever compromised loyalty program accounts, are an ever-growing problem for consumers.
 Fraudsters hack, breach or otherwise steal accounts and then often sell them online.
 This may be done in plain site via Facebook.
 The Loyalty Fraud Prevention Association (LFPA) calls on Facebook to police this issue to protect consumers.
 This problem, among others related to loyalty fraud, will be discussed at the LFPA Conference in Atlanta on May 24th and 25th.

 Peter Maeder, Secretary of the Loyalty Fraud Prevention Association says: